strongbrewio/strongbrewio.github.io/_posts/2018-01-15-display-a-component-based-on-role.md

 #### Getting a reference to the element that needs to be added

-To get a reference to the element we need to add, we can use a 'template directive'.
+To get a reference to the element we need to add, we can use a 'template directive' (or structural directive).
 We can make any directive a 'template directive' by prefixing the directive with an asterisk when we use it.
 This is syntactic sugar for the angular compiler.
 If we do this, this is what the compiler actually sees:

 ```html
 <!-- what we write -->